 With time and use, dryers may accumulate disagreeable odors that leave your laundry smelling less than clean.
-The odors can originate in the lint system or in the drum itself, where they will intensify when exposed to the heat and warmth of wet laundry.
+The odors can originate in the lint system or in the dryer drum itself, where they will intensify when exposed to the heat and warmth of wet laundry.
 Deodorizing a smelly dryer is simple to do and should be done twice yearly as part of routine dryer maintenance.
-It will not only keep your clothes smelling clean and fresh, but it can help extend the useful life of your dryer by eliminating lint clogs that impede air flow and pose a fire hazard.
+It will not only keep your clothes smelling clean and fresh, but it can help extend the useful life of your dryer by eliminating lint clogs that impede airflow and pose a fire hazard.

 Unplug the dryer before cleaning it to reduce the risk of electrical shock.
 Shut off the gas intake, if it is a gas-powered dryer.
 Pull the dryer away from the wall so the ductwork is easily accessible.

-Open the lint trap and remove the filter screen.
-Take the screen outside.
+Remove the lint screen, and take it outside.
 Brush off any caked-on lint using a lint trap brush.
 Smell the screen to determine if it is the source of the smell; if it smells dirty, set it aside for further cleaning.
 Insert a lint trap brush into the open lint trap.
 Push it deep into trap, swabbing back and forth to dislodge any large lint pieces.

 Vacuum out the lint trap to grab any loose dust or lint particles.
-If the lint trap smelled clean, put it back in place.
+If the lint screen smelled clean, put it back in place.

-Place the lint filter screen in a bucket of hot water if it smelled dirty or musty.
+Place the lint screen in a bucket of hot water if it smelled dirty or musty.
 Add 2 drops of dish soap to the water and scrub the screen with a sponge.
 Rinse the filter screen in hot, clean water, then leave it to air dry completely before putting it back in the dryer.

 Combine 1 part bleach and 9 parts water in a spray bottle.
 Spritz the drum -- or interior -- of the dryer with the bleach solution until it is saturated.
-Let the bleach solution sit for five to 10 minutes to kill bacteria and mold that cause musty and unpleasant odors.
+Let the bleach solution sit for 5 to 10 minutes to kill bacteria and mold that cause musty and unpleasant odors.
 Wipe down the inside of the dryer with a moist paper towel.